Instrmnt Applied Design (I–AD) is a Glasgow-based, multi-disciplinary design studio founded by Pete Sunderland and Ross

 The studio was launched in 2014 with one product: Instrmnt 01, a minimalist steel watch taking inspiration from the industrial design of the mid-20th century.
 The DIY layout of Instrmnt 01 - unassembled with tools provided for customers to build their own watch - earned I–AD acclaim from the likes of The New York Times, Dezeen, Wallpaper, High Snobiety, and The Guardian amongst others.

 Further products and commissions have followed, including a city bike built in collaboration with Freddie Grubb, a range of aluminium clocks and umbrellas manufactured in the UK, and a one-off walnut day bed.

 Most recently, our foray into furniture has continued with a limited edition run of Glasgow-built lounge chairs.

 Beyond Glasgow, you will find I–AD goods at fashion and design-conscious retailers across the world, in cities such as London, Antwerp, Tokyo and Toronto.
-Our network of stockists includes End Clothing, C’H’C’M’, Kapok and Neighbour - the full list can be found in the stockist section of this website.
+Our network of stockists includes Liberty, End Clothing, C’H’C’M’, Kapok, and SSENSE - the full list can be found in the stockist section of this website.